Sales Pipeline Management (Increase Efficiency for B2B & B2C)

 Your engagement time with these high-potential leads will also be more than the rest of your prospects.

 Treating everyone with equal care and consideration is impossible and results in the loss of valuable potential consumers.
+Focus on the leads who are most likely to convert first.

 3. Remove Dead Leads